Anchorite: Notable anchorites

-The earliest recorded anchorites lived in the third century AD.
-For example, Hilarion (Gaza, 291 – Cyprus, 371) was known as the founder of anchoritic life in Palestine.
+Hilarion (Gaza, 291 – Cyprus, 371) was known as the founder of anchoritic life in Palestine.

 The anchoritic life proved popular in England, where women outnumbered men in the ranks of the anchorites, especially in the 13th century.
 Written evidence supports the existence of 780 anchorites on 600 sites between 1100 and 1539, when the Dissolution of the Monasteries ordered by Henry VIII brought anchoritism in England to an end.
 However, the lack of a consistent registration system for anchorites suggests there may have been substantially more.
 English anchorholds can still be seen at Chester-le-Street in County Durham and at Hartlip in Kent.